BLS Instructor Course

 - Be accepted by a AHA Training Center (Superior Life Support) by enrolling in an Instructor Course and completing an Instructor Candidate Application with that Training Center.

-- Successfully be monitored teaching their first course within 6 months of completing the Instructor course.
+- Successfully be monitored teaching within 6 months of completing the hands-on session of the Instructor Essentials course.

 - Key changes in basic life support, reflecting new science from the 2015 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care